mguery/resume/index.md

 - Quick learner and thrives in a fast-paced environment
 - Self-starter and takes the initiative to complete tasks with minimal supervision
 - Friendly, patient, and able to break down complex topics into easy-to-understand solutions
-- Customer-focused approach to troubleshooting, resolving problems and ensuring repeat business
+- Customer-focused approach to troubleshooting, resolving problems and ensuring repeat business (97% successful customer satisfaction rate)
 - Knowledge of requirements gathering and technical documentation best practices
 - Can provide feedback from clients and prospects to help guide product roadmaps
 - Participate in sprint planning, review, and retrospective meetings